-All trails at Howell Woods are flat and average six - eight feet wide.
+All trails at Howell Woods are flat and six feet wide.
 Some are improved dirt or gravel trails while others are mostly mowed natural vegetation.
 Many may be extremely damp/wet or "soft" depending on weather conditions.

 No user fee is charged for trail access.
 The Habitat Diversity Trail system is open seven days a week from sunrise to sunset.
 Other walking trails may be closed during scheduled hunts.
 Trail status is posted on the information board at the Learning Center.